Pukhraj88/weather-app/README.md

 # 🌤 Weather App

+# Note- Api will Expire on 20-Aug-2025 Its Free Trail.

 A simple and responsive **Weather App** built using **React**, **Axios**, and the [WeatherAPI](https://www.weatherapi.com/).
 It allows users to search for any city and get real-time weather details including temperature, humidity, condition, and more.